jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/p1.png" style="border:none;width:60%">
 </div>

 But why don't we focus on making a model with the right complexity.
 In real life problems, a complex model is the only way to push accuracy to an acceptable level.
-But yet overfitting in some region is un-avoidable.
+But yet overfitting is un-avoidable.
+The better solution is to introduce methods to reduce overfitting rather than make the model simpiler.
 One solution is to add more sample data such that it is much harder to overfit.
 Here, double the sample data produces a model closer to a straight line.
 <div class="imgcap">
 <img src="/assets/dl/p2.png" style="border:none;width:60%">
 </div>